Congratulations, you’ve decided to buy some gold bars! A wise decision.

 The most common bar sizes for investors like you and I are one ounce, ten ounce, and one kilogram (32.15 troy ounces; more popular in Europe).
 Institutions, commodity exchanges, bullion-backed ETFs, and central banks buy 100-ounce or 400-ounce bars.

 The larger the bar, the smaller the premium per ounce you’ll pay over spot.
-That’s because it costs the manufacture just as much to produce a small bar as a big one.
+That’s because it costs the manufacturer just as much to produce a small bar as a big one.

 So buy the biggest bar your budget can handle, right?